Site icon Cafe Serre

 Mastering these foundational elements – understanding your roast, appreciating the origin, and dialing in your grind – sets the stage for truly exceptional specialty coffee brewing.
 With this knowledge, you’re ready to explore the diverse world of brewing methods.

-Factors to Consider When Choosing a Method
+What Factors Should You Consider When Choosing a Brewing Method?

 • Taste Preference: Do you prefer a clean, bright, and nuanced cup, or a rich, full-bodied, and robust one?
 Some methods excel at clarity, while others prioritize body and intensity.